 Accurate, complete and timely traffic safety data is the cornerstone of the states highway safety program.
 Efforts are currently underway to make improvements and upgrades to existing records systems to ensure that data that is captured and used in resource allocation decision making is as accurate as possible.
-The efforts currently underway include the restructuring of pre-hospital care reporting procedures, review, analysis, and on-going linkage of CODES data (Crash Outcome Data Evaluation System), the utilization of CHAMPS (Criminal and Highway Analysis Mapping for Public Safety) and CARS (Crash Analysis Reporting System) to map crashes and the Quality Assurance/Quality Control (QA/QC) project to ensure quality data in the E-crash system.
+The efforts currently underway include the restructuring of pre-hospital care reporting procedures, review, analysis, and on-going linkage of CODES data (Crash Outcome Data Evaluation System), the utilization of CARS (Crash Analysis Reporting System) to map crashes and the Quality Assurance/Quality Control (QA/QC) project to ensure quality data in the E-crash system.
 Problem identification remains a key function of the Office of Highway Safety.
 In order to ensure that the federal funds received by the state of Delaware are allocated in an efficient and effective manner, it is critical to review as much highway safety data as possible to determine the types of crashes that are occurring, where and when they are occurring and who is our target audience.
+Thus, complete traffic records systems are essential to the highway safety program.